sib-swiss/spring_school_bioinformatics_microbiology/docs/project2/Project-2A.md

 ```

 - In Jupyter Labs, navigate to `spring_school_bioinformatics_microbiology/projects/project2/`
-- Then open the `post_process_segementation.ipynb`
+- Then open the `post_process_segementation.ipynb` notebook
-- Now run the notebook (see here for [instructions on Jupyter Labs](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html))
+- Now run the notebook, see here for [instructions on Jupyter Labs](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html)